VPMWebApps/Alumni-Frontend/README.md

 6. alumni directory search and jobs section should trigger login , i.e no access to these pages without login.
 7. Volunteer Page - public view , also admin to approve volunteering event.
 Separate section pls.

+8. Increase font size of college name, use all CAPS.
+Increase logo size.
+Background permanent white.
+9. Navbar menu fix below the logo and college name.